Vagrantin/xen-orchestra/README.md

 Before: --- /install.img
 After:  answerfile=http://192.168.0.1:3000/answerfile.xml install --- /install.img
 ```

-This enables unattended installation when an answerfile HTTP server is
-reachable at `192.168.0.1:3000` during boot. **If no server is present the
-installer falls back to interactive mode** (the parameter is simply ignored
-when the URL is unreachable — standard XCP-ng installer behaviour).
+This is a workaround currently to be able to skip GPG checks which are
+failing after ISO repacking.
+This is expected to be a step removed
+when the GPG check will be restored/fix.

 #### Step 13 — Regenerate repo metadata
 ```bash